 Nothing is put here without permission from the writer.

-Letters are always edited for confidentiality, and sometimes for grammar
+Letters are always edited for confidentiality, and sometimes for grammar and clarity.

 My words are in italics.